duthied/Free-Friendika/doc/Settings.md

 Then you get an overview of the accounts on your node, which can be moderated in the "Users" section of the panel.
-As well as an overview of the currently active addons The list is linked, so you can have quick access to the plugin settings.
+As well as an overview of the currently active addons The list is linked, so you can have quick access to the Addon settings.
 And finally you are informed about the version of Friendica you have installed.
 If you contact the devs with a bug or problem, please also mention the version of your node.